CheropS/best-quotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+## Author
+The project has been created by Sharon Cherop for Moringa School.
+In case of any further information, contact @sharrycherop on twitter.